-Currently, I contribute my expertise to Alaqsite’w Gitpu School as a Mi’gmaw Immersion Educator/teacher.
-Prior to this, I worked in curriculum as Curriculum Planner with the Listuguj Mi’gmaq Government’s education directorate which spanned from April 2018 to August 2019.
+Prior to becoming a Mi’gmaw immersion educator, I worked in curriculum as Curriculum Planner with the Listuguj Mi’gmaq Government’s education directorate which spanned from April 2018 to August 2019.
 I am a strong believer in networking and visioning with fellow educators to achieve ‘Nnu culturally responsive best practices and curriculum.

 Masters of Arts in Education and Society, 2024, McGill University